 The Kaduna State Government said it spent N43.8 billion of the N89.1 billion generated in the first quarter of 2023, according to the state’s First Quarter Budget Performance Report.

 The report, obtained by the press in Kaduna on Tuesday, was produced by the Office of the Account General with support of the Planning and Budget Commission.

 It showed that the N89.1 billion generated and the N43.
 8 billion expended represented 23.7 per cent and 11.7 per cent of the N376.5 billion total budget for the year.

-The report further showed that the state received N41.1 billion as recurrent revenue during the first quarter of the year, representing 22.4 per cent of the N183.
-4 billion budgeted revenue.
+The report further showed that the state received N41.1 billion as recurrent revenue during the first quarter of the year, representing 22.

 It added that N23.1 billion was received as the State Government’s share of Statutory Revenue which included VAT, electronic money transfer levy, FOREX equalisation, and share of augmentation.